amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 transformations; the intuition is that information should be preserved, when possible, when data is translated between formats.
 A fixed, uniform distribution avoids unfairly weighting one conjunct or disjunct over another and unfairly throwing information away.
-In the absence of a distribution, this kind of fairness seems to be the best we can do.
+If not given a distribution this kind of fairness seems to be the best we can do.

 However, if given the distribution, the system can make a more informed choice about what to throw away: given a choice, it prefers to throw away less data.